kerrytazi/Il2CppFramework/README.md

 - *(Optional)* Remove `libs/imgui/examples` due to [this bug](https://developercommunity.visualstudio.com/t/Visual-Studio-scans-for-sln-files-when/11026224).
 - *(Optional)* Remove `libs/json/tools/` because Visual Studio searches for invalid `.natvis` files inside it.

+**NOTE**: When you add/remove files from your project/framework you need to regenerate cmake.
+You can do it by clicking Project -> Delete Cache and Reconfigure.

 # CMake settings
 You can pass additional options to cmake during configuration.